Ferrite-FEM/Tensors.jl/README.md

 ### Single contraction (dot products)

 Single contractions or scalar products of a tensor with order `n` and a tensor with order `m` gives a tensor with order `m + n - 2`.
 The symbol `⋅  ` is overloaded for scalar products but `dot(A, B)` can also be used.
 Since dot products between two symmetric tensors does not give a symmetric result it is not implemented.
+The symbol `⋅` is overloaded for single contractiom.

 ```jl
 julia> A = rand(Tensor{2, 2})